-Shut off the saw and increase the blade depth by 0.50 inches, using the depth lever.
-Repeat steps 7 and 8, working carefully along the line of the cut.
-Once you reach the maximum depth your saw allows, remove the blade from the concrete and switch off the saw.
+Shut off the saw and use its depth lever to increase the blade depth by 0.50 inches.
+Repeat steps 7 and 8, carefully working along your cut again.
+Once you have reached your saw’s maximum depth, remove it from the concrete and switch it off.

-If you were using a “walk-behind” wet saw, you will probably have cut clean through the material and can skip the next steps.
+If you have been using a “walk-behind” wet saw, you will probably have cut clean through the material and can skip the following steps.

 12. Use the Sledgehammer

-Clean up the work area using a dustpan and brush or the vacuum cleaner.
-Keep your protective equipment on and grab the sledgehammer.
+Clear the work area using a dustpan and brush or a vacuum cleaner.
+Leave your protective equipment on and grab the sledgehammer.
 Start by hitting the area 1 to 2 inches in front of the cut.

-Use as much force as the concrete allows, but don’t swing the hammer like you are Thor, the god of thunder.
-As the concrete falls away, use the pry bar to remove any stubborn chunks of concrete.
+You will need to use meaningful force but don’t swing the hammer so hard that you can’t control it.
+As the concrete falls away, you can use a pry bar to remove any stubborn pieces.

-Once you have removed the concrete along the line, use the hammer and chisel to chip away at any jagged edges.
+Once you have removed the concrete along the cutting line, you can use a hammer and chisel to neaten any jagged edges.
 Place the chisel blade flush with the concrete and hit the top with the hammer.
-Each blow should be firm enough that the concrete comes away in small chunks.
+Each blow should be firm enough that the concrete breaks away into small pieces.

-If you are pouring new concrete into the gap, leave the edges as they are to give the new concrete something to bond to.
+If you are pouring new concrete into the gap, it will be better to leave rough edges as they are, as this will give the new concrete something to bond with.

 13. Time to Clean Up

-Clean away the concrete, and either use it as fill in the garden or take it to the landfill to dispose of it correctly.
+Clean up the concrete debris.
+You can either use it to fill in your garden or take it to be disposed of at the appropriate location.

-You should aim to cut about a half or a third of the concrete’s thickness.
-If you cut too deep, the interlocking won’t be enough to bear the loads, and if it is too shallow, you might see cracks appear.
+You should aim to cut to about half or a third of the concrete’s thickness.
+If you cut too deep, the interlocking won’t be enough to bear the load, and if it is too shallow, cracks might appear.

 Tips for Cutting Concrete With a Saw

-- Choose the Right Blade: Without a shadow of a doubt, the number one tip is to choose the right blade.
-Either wet or dry, a diamond cutting blade is the preferred choice for the best results.
+- Choose the Right Blade: The most important part of cutting concrete is ensuring you use an appropriate blade.
+Whether you are cutting wet or dry, a diamond cutting blade will produce the best results.

-- Get the Timing Right: Unset concrete is difficult to cut, while hard set concrete is prone to fracturing.
-The secret is to cut it while it is half cured.
-The cut will be smoother with less dust.
+- Get the Timing Right: Unset concrete is difficult to cut, but it can be prone to fracturing if it hardens too much.
+The trick is to cut it while it is half-cured, as your work will be smoother and release less dust.

-- Don’t Force the Blade: Allow the saw to dictate the pace it moves.
-Never force the saw to work faster as this will result in resistance and strain on the saw.
-You also run the risk of veering off course.
-Keep the RPM low and guide the saw as it cuts.
+- Don’t Force the Blade: Allow the saw to dictate the pace it cuts at.
+Never try to force it to work faster as this will place greater stress on the saw.
+You also run the risk of it veering off course.
+Keep the RPM low and guide the saw gently as it cuts.